agentcommunity/docs/docs/aid/v1/specification.md

    a.
 Validate that `schemaVersion` is a version the client understands (e.g., `"1"`).
    b.
 Identify viable `implementations` based on the client's capabilities (e.g., a web client cannot run a `local` Docker implementation).
    c.
 If multiple implementations are viable, the client **MAY** present these options to the user using the `title` field for each.
    d.
-For the chosen implementation, the client **MUST** follow the instructions in the `authentication`, `configuration`, and `execution` objects to obtain credentials and start/connect to the agent service.
+For the chosen implementation, the client **MUST** follow the instructions in the `authentication`, `requiredConfig`, and `execution` objects to obtain credentials and start/connect to the agent service.
 When the implementation's `protocol` is `"mcp"`, clients **MUST NOT** send requests as JSON-RPC batch arrays.
    e.
 If chosen implementation's "status" = "deprecated", client MUST display a warning or require user confirmation.
 6. **Cache Manifest:** The client **MUST** cache the manifest according to the guidance in Appendix B.